Ancient landscapes, old mines, and plenty of walks. The Stiperstones is a great destination for a bit of family exploring.

 You can park off the main road at Snailbeach in the car park at the end of the village and walk up to the mine via the footpath opposite.
-There are toilets at the car park.
+There are toilets in the car park.
 Please pay in the honesty box.

 It’s possible to stop off and visit the mines even when they are closed, but we recommend you go when the Trust has them open and get an information leaflet (only 50p when we last visited).
-They may also have the ‘Day Level’ tunnel entrance open, and so you’ll be able to get suited up with helmet and light, and go underground.
+They may also have the ‘Day Level’ tunnel entrance open, and so you’ll be able to get suited up with helmet and light and go underground.

 Further up the hill is the shaft entrance (covered with a grill), so you can have a look down into the dark tunnel you visited earlier.

 Shropshire Hills Shuttle Bus

 Throughout the summer the Shropshire Hills runs a shuttle bus service which stops at Snailbeach, The Stiperstones Inn, The Bog Visitor Centre, and the Stiperstones Hill car park (as well as going on to other stops at the Long Mynd).